reinvantveer/reinvantveer.github.io/_posts/2020-07-19-sql-as-programming-language.md

 layout: post
 ---

 The past few months I have been given the opportunity to work with a prototype built in and around PostGreSQL.
 In this post, I intend to share some of the experiences with application programming in SQL and the accompanying procedural languages for use inside a database (such as pl/pgsql).
-In short: don't use SQL for application logic.
+I'd like to stress that the opinion expressed here in no way is pointed toward any individual.
+Instead, it's about technology and how I feel towards its implementations.

 # TL;DR:
+In short: use SQL for persistence: fetching data from, or writing to a database, but don't use it for application logic.

 It's perfectly fine to prototype your application in any kind of programming language, including SQL.
 SQL has some extremely concise expressivity that can make a data transformation pipeline very compact.
-However, be wise and
+However, be wise and:
 * Provide every bit of information on **why** each SQL statement or clause is doing what it's doing
 * **Drop the prototype as soon as you start thinking about going to production**.
 It will not be worth the effort to put a prototype into production.
 Don't ever be tempted into thinking it will perform, be stable or even work in the first place: it is unlikely to work out in your (financial) benefit.
 * Use a **generic programming language**, such as Python, Java, JavaScript, C#, for your application logic and **don't** stick any of it in SQL.
 Use any programming language that lets you: